Katechon: Term

-Since Paul the Apostle does not explicitly mention the katechon's identity, the passage's interpretation has been subject to dialogue and debate amongst Christian scholars.

 Proposed identifications

-The Roman Catholic and Eastern Orthodox traditions consider that the Antichrist will come at the End of the World.
-The katechon - what restrains his coming - was someone or something that was known to the Thessalonians and active in their time: "You know what is restraining" (2:6).
-As the Catholic New American Bible states: "Traditionally, 2 Thes 2:6 has been applied to the Roman empire and 2 Thes 2:7 to the Roman emperor [...] as bulwarks holding back chaos (cf Romans 13:1-7)" However, some understand the katechon as the Grand Monarch or a new Orthodox Emperor, and some as the rebirth of the Holy Roman Empire.
+The Catholic and Eastern Orthodox traditions consider that the Antichrist will come at the End of the World.
+The katechon, which restrains his coming, was someone or something that was known to the Thessalonians and active in their time: "You know what is restraining" (2 Thes 2:6).
+As the Catholic New American Bible states: "Traditionally, 2 Thes 2:6 has been applied to the Roman Empire and 2 Thes 2:7 to the Roman emperor [...] as bulwarks holding back chaos (cf Romans 13:1–7)."
+However, some understand the katechon as the Grand Monarch or a new Orthodox Emperor, and some as the rebirth of the Holy Roman Empire.
 Other scholars suggest that the katechon is the Holy Spirit or the Church.
+The last two interpretations are usually believed by Christians supporting a pretribulation rapture.

+Finally, the Great Apostasy of the Antichrist within the believers and the Roman Catholic hierarchy is predicted by the Catechism of the Catholic Church (CCC 675-677).